falcosecurity/falco-website/content/en/blog/contribution-drivers-kmod-ebpf-libraries.md

 ## Conclusions

 The contribution of such fantastic software will help not only Falco but also other projects to have a more secure Cloud-Native environment.
-More information about this contribution is in Loris Degioanni’s CNCF blog post (to be linked soon).
+More information about this contribution is in Loris Degioanni’s [CNCF blog post](https://www.cncf.io/blog/2021/02/24/sysdig-contributes-falcos-kernel-module-ebpf-probe-and-libraries-to-the-cncf/).

 Aside from Falco, also the [sysdig cli-tool](https://github.com/draios/sysdig) was refactored to use these libraries.
 From now on, also other projects can benefit from them!
 We are thrilled to see what folks will build upon these libraries!